Feature | Target |

 Models are expressed through a particular language, math, but don’t let that worry you if you’re not so inclined.
 As a model is still just an idea at its core, the idea is the most important thing to understand about it.
 The math is just a formal way of expressing the idea in a manner that can be communicated and understood by others in a standard way, and math can help make the idea precise.
 Here is a generic model formula expressed in math:

-But in everyday terms, we’re trying to understand everyday things, like how the amount of sleep relates to cognitive functioning, how the weather affects the number of people who visit a park, how much money to spend on advertising to increase sales, how to detect fraud, and so on.
+But in simpler terms, we’re just trying to understand everyday things, like how the amount of sleep relates to cognitive functioning, how the weather affects the number of people who visit a park, how much money to spend on advertising to increase sales, how to detect fraud, and so on.
 Any of these could form the basis of a model, as they stem from scientifically testable ideas, and they all express relationships between things we are interested in, possibly even with an implication of causal relations.

 2.3.2 Expressing models visually